 I was vested and standing in the procession of priests.
 We were preparing to process into the church.
 The Bishop was in line ahead of me (not normal).
 Suddenly off to my right appeared a gleaming white pearl.
 It was shaped like a teardrop.
 I knew that it was the “Pearl of Great Price” but the only way I could take a hold of it was to leave the procession of priests and to turn my back on my bishop.

-I left the Episcopal priesthood in March 2005 and in a very real way I turned my back on my bishop in order to take hold of something of infinitely great value.
+About 10 years later, I left the Episcopal priesthood in March 2005.
+That was the date of my signing the renunciation of orders.
+In a very real way I turned my back on my bishop (the radical Stacy Sauls) in order to take hold of something of infinitely greater value.